vufind-org/vufind/GOVERNANCE.md

 responsible for coordinating and managing the project's most critical processes.

-VuFind is supported by the Open Library Foundation, an unbiased, independent not-for-profit organization whose mission is to ensure the availability, accessibility and sustainability of open source and open access projects for and by libraries.
+VuFind® is supported by the Open Library Foundation, an unbiased, independent not-for-profit organization whose mission is to ensure the availability, accessibility and sustainability of open source and open access projects for and by libraries.

 This document describes how community participation takes place and how to set about earning merit within the project.
-It also clarifies the relationship between VuFind and the OLF.
+It also clarifies the relationship between VuFind® and the OLF.

 ## Roles And Responsibilities

 ### Users

-Users are community members who have a need for VuFind.
+Users are community members who have a need for VuFind®.
 They are the most important members of the community and without them the project would have no purpose.
 Anyone can be a user; there are no special requirements.

-VuFind asks its users to participate in the project and community as much as possible.
+VuFind® asks its users to participate in the project and community as much as possible.
 User contributions enable the project team to ensure that they are satisfying the needs of those users.
 Common user contributions include (but are not limited to):

 * evangelising about the project (e.g. a link on a website and word-of-mouth awareness raising)
 * informing developers of strengths and weaknesses from a new user perspective
-* encouraging integration between VuFind and other systems (e.g. starting conversations between the VuFind community and complementary projects; reporting new APIs that could add useful features to the software)
+* encouraging integration between VuFind® and other systems (e.g. starting conversations between the VuFind® community and complementary projects; reporting new APIs that could add useful features to the software)
 * providing moral support (a 'thank you' goes a long way)